ortsed/eia-fuel-costs/README.md

 For other fuels, it was spot contracts that appeared to be the volatile feature.
 Subsetting the data based on that category improved each model considerably.
 Spot contracts: (5% benefit, 26% precision).
 Other Contracts: (6% benefit, 41% precision).

-For natural gas, delivery contract type may be a volatile feature.
+For natural gas, delivery contract type was the volatile feature.
 Subset where contract type was unknown provided a more accurate/precise model than the larger data set (9% benefit, 56% precision).

 But for known delivery contracts, the model was still imprecise.
 Yet, modeling on subsets of that showed improvements.